ideasman42/nirw-search/readme.rst

      --search-path SEARCH_PATH
                            Path to search in, defaults to "." when not passed.
      --include-files INCLUDE_FILES
-                           Regular expression matched against each file, only search files that pass.
+                           Case insensitive regular expression matched against
+                           each file, only search files that pass.
      --exclude-files EXCLUDE_FILES
-                           Regular expression matched against each file, only search files that fail.
+                           Case insensitive regular expression matched against
+                           each file, only search files that fail.
 Defaults to "\." (skip hidden files).

    expression matching arguments:
      These options control how matching is performed